NormB/colima-services/wiki/Volume-Management.md

 # Volume Management

-Comprehensive guide to Docker volume management and data persistence in the Colima Services environment.
+Comprehensive guide to Docker volume management and data persistence in the DevStack Core environment.

 ## Table of Contents